 - A 5-nighter packs in Duart Castle, home of the Macleans, the colorful village of Tobermory on the Isle of Mull, nature woodland walks along Loch Linnhe and Lock Aline, with a visit to an 13th-century castle and its gardens.

 - The granddaddy of all is the 11-night voyage to the Outer Hebrides, and to St. Kilda, an island out in the Atlantic Ocean that was inhabited for 2000 years until evacuated in 1930.
 The island is now a UNESCO World Heritage Site and home to a huge bird population comprising of gannets, fulmars, petrel, puffins and skua.
 It looks forbidding from a distance especially when approaching in such a small ship.
 Special permission has to be granted to land visitors.

-AND, note that the two vessels are also available for full charters.
+AND, note that the three vessels are also available for full charters.

 For charters, if the booking chart shows no bookings for a particular date, then the vessel is available, and the itinerary is up to you.

 Spectacular western Scottish landscapes, seascapes, lots of birds and land and sea animals.
 Some isles without regular access by ferries can only be visited by private yacht or small cruise vessel.
 Sail into lochs and sounds and amongst the popular and remote isles of the Outer and Inner Hebrides and along coastal Argyll.
 Specialties are malt whiskey distillery tours, wildlife seeking guides, and photography lessons.
 Revel in the camaraderie of a truly small group — passengers and crew.

 Scottish weather is famously unpredictable and changes quickly in all months.
 With a six-month season in a northern climate, the heaviest influx of visitors will be July and August coinciding with the school holidays and the warmest months.